ndori/RxLoading/README.md

 This class contains the logic for attaching the `loadingLayout` to a stream, it will take care of setting the states and even alter the views when needed, as such it needs to know `loadingLayout` internal, instead it only interacts with an interface called `ILoadingLayout` which `loadingLayout` implement, and by implementing this interface yourself you can make `RxLoading` interact with any progress component out there.

-It does not have many options by itself, but it will alter it's behavior by the underlay `ILoadingLayout`
+It does not have many options by itself, but it will alter its behavior by the underlay `ILoadingLayout`
-The simplest usage as seen in the introduction. is to call `create(ILoadingLayout ILoadingLayout)` and compose it with the rx stream which handles the layout data.
+The simplest usage as seen in the introduction. is to call `create(ILoadingLayout ILoadingLayout)` and compose it with the Rx stream which handles the layout data.

 the basic behavior you will get is as follows:

- - `Loading` state is set upon `onSubscribe`
+ - `Loading` state is set up upon `onSubscribe`
- - `LoadingFailed` state is set upon `onError`
+ - `LoadingFailed` state is set up upon `onError`
- - `NoData` state is set upon `onCompleted` or `unsubscribe` only if was still in `loading` state (there was no item arrived or there was an error)
+ - `NoData` state is set up upon `onCompleted` or `unsubscribe` only if was still in `loading` state (there was no item arrived or there was an error)
- - `LoadingDone` state is set each time an item is emitted, however only the first item will actually make an impact (unless you are changing the state of the `ILoadingLayout` manually)
+ - `LoadingDone` state is set each time an item is emitted, however, only the first item will actually make an impact (unless you are changing the state of the `ILoadingLayout` manually)

-RxLoading supports retry() of the entire stream and will retry if this conditions are met:
+RxLoading supports retry() of the entire stream and will retry if these conditions are met:

  1. ILoadingLayout has enabled the **`failActionEnabled`** attribute (enabled by default) and has an actual text (exists as "retry" by default).
- 2. An error has happen an RxLoading has moved the state to LoadingFailed.
+ 2. An error has happened and RxLoading has moved the state to LoadingFailed.
  3. The user has pressed the failAction/retry button.

-But wait, there is more! clearly this simple scenario isn't enough, what if we got an error in the emitted item, or what if the emitted item is a list and we want to show a NoData state when it's empty? and what if the emitted item can have several different errors and we want to show a different message for each?
+But wait, there is more! clearly, this simple scenario isn't enough, what if we got an error in the emitted item, or what if the emitted item is a list and we want to show a NoData state when it's empty? and what if the emitted item can have several different errors and we want to show a different message for each?

 enters `IStateProvider` and `IConfigurationProvider`

 #### **`IStateProvider`**
-this is the more simple provider, when an item is emitted the provider is being called and returns a state. for example, let's say we emit an `Integer`, a positive number is valid, zero means special NoData state, and a negative number is...you guessed it an error. all you need to do is add the following:
+this is the more simple provider - when an item is emitted the provider is being called and returns a state. for example, let's say we emit an `Integer`, a positive number is valid, zero means a special NoData state, and a negative number is...you guessed it an error. all you need to do is add the following:
 ```java
 class IntegerStateProvider implements IStateProvider<Integer>{